Cancel anytime

 Total Addressable Market (TAM)

-The total addressable market is estimated to be in the billions of dollars, driven by the offshore oil and gas, renewable energy, and ocean exploration sectors.
-Nauticus is positioning itself to capture a significant portion of this market by offering innovative RaaS and autonomous solutions.
+The TAM for subsea robotics is estimated to be in the billions of dollars annually.
+Nauticus is positioned to capture a portion of this market by offering innovative solutions for subsea tasks.

 Upturn SWOT Analysis